xsmh/duoqin-doov-hacking/README.md

 [CatStoleTheCrown](https://ko-fi.com/storymode)

 [^F22]: DumberOS does not work with the F22 non-pro, it uses a 32-bit system and you will have to find a compatible ROM on your own.
+[^USB]: At least one USB-A port is required for connecting the phone without adapters because you will most likely run into connection issues if you use an adapter.
+But you could use an adapter for the USB sticks if you don't have enough USB-A ports on your computer.
 [^Apple]: No Apple junk.
 Unless it has an Intel CPU, the Linux ISO should work fine then.
 [^Drive]: Any other type of external storage device works.
 [^Capacity]: 8 + 12 GB is also fine.